-1 There is one (1) WFUV in fleet that can carry up to 50 passengers.

-2 There are two (2) WFUV in fleet that are Jones Act compliant and could be redeployed to US offshore wind market.

-3 Direct Vessel Profit ("DVP") is a non GAAP financial measure.
-See slide 2 for a discussion of DVP and slide 33 in the Appendix to this presentation for reconciliation of DVP to GAAP Operating Income (Loss), its most comparable GAAP measure.

-4 Direct Vessel Profit Margin ("DVP Margin %") is a non GAAP financial measure - percentage of Direct Vessel Profit to Total Vessel Revenue.
+- 1 There is one (1) WFUV in fleet that can carry up to 50 passengers. - 2There are two (2) WFUV in fleet that are Jones Act compliant and could be redeployed to US offshore wind market.
+3 Direct Vessel Profit (DVP) is a non GAAP financial measure.
+See slide 2 for a discussion of DVP and slide 33 in - 3 Direct Vessel Profit ("DVP") is a non GAAP financial measure.
+See slide 2 for a discussion of DVP and slide 33 in the Appendix to this presentation for reconciliation of DVP to GAAP Operating Income (Loss), its most comparable GAAP measure. - 4 Direct Vessel Profit Margin ("DVP Margin %") is a non GAAP financial measure percentage of Direct Vessel Profit to Total Vessel Revenue.